 Please keep in mind that KISD has a 24 hour rule regarding fever, vomiting and diarrhea.
 Keep your student home until they are free of any of these symptoms for 24 hours.

 This is a NUT RESTRICTED school, not nut free.
-This means that students cannot have any type of peanut, cashew, almond, or any type of nut for a CLASSROOM snack.
+This means that students cannot have any type of peanut, cashew, almond, or any type of nut for a classroom snack.
 At lunch time, it is different as they are grouped into sections for food allergies.
 Parents please remember to NOT send a NUT snack.
-If a nut snack is sent with a student, they may not eat it in the classroom.

 24 Hour Rule